 Off the Sideline’s dedicated staff and volunteer Board of Directors and Advisory Council each bring their personal and professional expertise to providing oversight and strategic guidance to the organization.
 Our well-rounded team of community leaders, parents and members of the business community are committed to a common goal: Providing access to sports for all kids, building self-esteem and confidence when they are most in need of social engagement and worthy role models.

 Leslie Mestman, Executive Director.
-Leslie brings more than 15 years of innovative program development and management in non-profits, government and the private sector.
+Leslie brings more than 16 years of innovative program development and management in non-profits, education, government and the private sector.
 Specializing in new program development, she has extensive experience in stakeholder/partner identification and recruitment, contract development and compliance monitoring, outcome-based planning and managing multi-million dollar budgets.
 Prior to founding Off the Sideline, she conceived and launched a nationwide political poster contest with judges from the professional design community to galvanize youth voter participation.
-After starting her career in social services, she spent the past decade in the energy-efficiency industry, most recently with Northwest Energy Efficiency Alliance where she was responsible for overcoming efficiency market barriers in the retail channel.
-She has a BA in Environmental Studies and an MA in Political Science.
+After starting her career in social services, she spent a decade in energy-efficiency and now works for Portland Community College where she manages a team responsible for programming hundreds of non-credit and CEU course for over 25,000 students a year.
+She has a BA in Environmental Studies and an MA in Political Science, and serves as an education grant advisor for Pollination project.
 As the mother of a passionate basketball player, she has witnessed the dedication of coaches who create an atmosphere of family while cultivating skills for on and off the court.